lovek-codes/lovek-codes/README.md

-I am person
-I am going to code
+I am learning to code
-I am doing hell lot of things here yay